metal-stack/docs/docs/src/overview/networking.md

 #### Tenant Firewalls: EVPN-to-the-Host

 In case a tenant server needs to reach out to external networks as the Internet, a tenant firewall is provisioned.
 The firewall is a bare metal server without a switching silicon.
-Thus, there is no installation of Cumulus Linux.
-Instead a standard Linux OS with a special configuration is used (FRR from branch `dev/frr-7.1`, iproute2 and a more recent Linux Kernel >= 5.0) to provide the BGP/ EVPN functionality known as `EVPN-to-the-host`.
+Thus, there is no installation of SONiC.
+[FRR](https://frrouting.org) provides the BGP / EVPN functionality known as `EVPN-to-the-host`.
 The firewall is configured as a VTEP and applies `dynamic route-leaking` to install routes of an foreign VRF.
 The set of routes that are leaked are restricted with route-maps.

 As Listing 8 shows, the firewall is configured with VXLAN interfaces as known from the leaf setup.
 Additionally, a VXLAN setup for VRF `vrfInternet` is added to provide Internet access. vrfInternet contains a route to the Internet that will be leaked into the tenant VRF.